isacben/nugget/README.md

 - `GET, POST, PUT, DELETE, PATCH `: type of request
 - `HTTP`: http response code assert
 - `HEADER`: add request header
-- `SAVE`: capture from response and seve value to variable
+- `SAVE`: save a value from the response to a variable
 - `WAIT`: wait for a certain amount of milliseconds before the next request

 And the following pre-defined template variables: